fardeen9983/Ultimate-Dux/Languages/HTML/Graphics/Canvas-SVG/Canvas/Readme.md

 * Only revolves around the use of `<canvas>` tag
 * It uses **Context** for drawing everything.
 Context Types :
   * 2d
-  * webgl
+  * WebGL
   * webgl2
   * bitmaprenderer, etc
-* Consitent quality, regardless of rendered size
+* Consistent quality, regardless of rendered size
 * Can be used to create 2D and 3D rasterized images
-* Good choice for animation, game graphics and image manipulation
+* Good choice for animation, game graphics, and image manipulation
 * Imperative nature of code

 **Example :**  [Smiley Face]()